The Odysseus project is a long-life, low-cost nickel sulphide redevelopment project in Western Australia. Discovered in 2010, Odysseus is among…

 Mining and processing at Thalanga

-The plant is currently being refurbished to produce saleable copper, lead and zinc concentrates with a throughput of 650,000t/y.
+The plant was refurbished to produce saleable copper, lead and zinc concentrates with a throughput of 650,000t/y.

-Major repair works at the plant include refurbishment of larox vertical concentrate filter press, ball mill and crushing circuit, electrical equipment and instrumentation, replacement/repair of all pumps and electrical motors, and refurbishment and commissioning of multi-stream analyser (MSA).
+Major repair works at the plant included refurbishment of larox vertical concentrate filter press, ball mill and crushing circuit, electrical equipment and instrumentation, replacement/repair of all pumps and electrical motors, and refurbishment and commissioning of a multi-stream analyser (MSA).

 Infrastructure at the copper-lead-zinc mine